Self-supervised Auxiliary Learning for Graph Neural Networks via Meta-Learning: Introduction

-Our \textbf{contributions} are as follows: \textbf{1)} We propose a self-supervised learning method on a heterogeneous graph via meta-path prediction without manual labeling or additional data. \textbf{2)} Our framework automatically selects auxiliary tasks (meta-paths) to assist the primary task via meta-learning. \textbf{3)} We develop Hint Network that helps the learner network to benefit from challenging auxiliary tasks.
+Our \textbf{contributions} are as follows: \textbf{(i)} We propose a self-supervised learning method on a heterogeneous graph via meta-path prediction without manual labeling or additional data. \textbf{(ii)} Our framework automatically selects auxiliary tasks (meta-paths) to assist the primary task via meta-learning. \textbf{(iii)} We develop Hint Network that helps the learner network to benefit from challenging auxiliary tasks.
 To the best of our knowledge, this is the first auxiliary task with meta-paths specifically designed for leveraging heterogeneous graph structure.
 Our experiments show that various auxiliary tasks improve the representational power and meta-path prediction provides a significant improvement as the auxiliary task.
-Moreover, we confirm that the gains can be further improved to explicitly optimize auxiliary tasks for the primary task via meta-learning and Hint network, built on various state-of-the-art GNNs for homogeneous graphs and heterogeneous graphs.
+Moreover, we confirm that the gains can be further improved by our method that explicitly optimizes auxiliary tasks for the primary task via meta-learning and Hint network.